 Alternative Careers in Science: Leaving the Ivory Tower, Cynthia Robbins-Roth, 2nd Edition, Academic Press, 2006.

-Aimed at graduate students students, includes detailed personal narratives from people who have switched careers.
+Aimed at graduate students, includes detailed first-person narratives from scientists who have moved into nontraditional careers.

-Career Development in Bioengineering and Biotechnology, Madhavan, Oakley and Kun, Editors, 2008.
+Career Development in Bioengineering and Biotechnology, Madhavan, Oakley and Kun, Editors, Springer, 2008.

-Breaks the drug discovery enterprise down into its various stages, describes the role of each step in the process, and details positions available at each stage.
+Breaks the drug discovery process down into its developmental stages, describes the role of each step in the process, and details career paths at each stage.

-Career Transitions for Chemists, Rodmann, Bly, Owens, Anderson, ACS Press, 1995.
+Career Transitions for Chemists, by Rodmann, Bly, Owens, Anderson, ACS Press, 1995.

 Careers with the Pharmaceutical Industry by Peter D. Stonier (Editor), John Wiley & Sons; 2nd edition, 2003.